563 related texts · 17 related myths · Page 2 of 12

 That agonizing tease of liberation is a feeling the Israelites knew all too well as they stood on the brink of freedom from Egypt.
 We find ourselves in the thick of it in (Exodus 1...

-It's easy to see them as simply divine punishments, but Jewish tradition often delves deeper, searching for layers of meaning and nuance.
-Let's look at the plague of darkness, as e...
+A reader can see them as simply divine punishments, but Jewish tradition often delves deeper, searching for layers of meaning and nuance. the story turns to the plague of darkness,...

 Rabbi Yitzchak, in Shir HaShirim Rabbah 6, offers a fascinating, if unsettling, interpretation of the events following the plague that killed twenty-four thousand Israelites.
 This ...